OI-wiki/i18n/docs/tools/editor/eclipse.md

 ![](./images/eclipse3.png)

-You will get a compressed file.
-Extract it and initiate a new project by entering directory information.
+Extract the compressed file downloaded and create a new project by entering directory information.

 ![](./images/eclipse4.png)